25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ## Template Literals

-Put strings inside back ticks (tilda) and use `${}` to put the variables, function calls, and expressions.
+Template literals are _string literals_ with **support for interpolation and multiple lines**

-This is alternative to the old string formating.
+Put strings inside back ticks (tilda) and use `${}` to put the variables, function calls, and expressions

-ES5
+- This is alternative to the old string formatting

 ```javascript
 let year = 1996;